NBA Playoff Preview (told thru songs)

-Best Case Scenario: The gritty Bulls continue to embody our city with blue-collar hard work and the heart of a united family on their way to upsetting the Indiana Pacers.
+Best Case Scenario: The gritty Bulls continue to embody our city with blue-collar hard work and the heart of a united family on their way past the Wizards and upsetting the Indiana Pacers.
 Next is a hard fought, yet short series loss to the Miami Heat in which every game was close.
 In the end, the Bulls were missing their closer and MVP…

 Chance The Rapper “Save Yourself First”

 Could the song title be any more fitting, especially coming from the anointed one of Chicago rap?
 Released in March, Chance’s original version of his James Blake remix oddly doubles as sage advice for Chicago’s anointed one of… well, everything.
 I hope this year though the city obliges to Rose’s out for the postseason status without starting any drama.
 If the Bulls are fighting hard against the rival Pacers in Round 2 though, I think the city’s vitriol against it’s hometown hero will sadly return.
-I just happen to have a hunch that our hometown hero will return (if we get that far).
+I just happen to have a hunch (i.e. inside info from a source who’s close to a source of Rose’s camp… whatever that’s worth I know) that our hometown hero will return (if the Bulls get that far).

-Miracle Case Scenario: Down 2-0 to the Pacers heading back to Chicago, Derrick Rose returns at the United Center to a raucous crowd that sways the momentum of the series, even though he only plays 10 effective minutes in his return.
-The minutes restriction loosens as the series progresses with Thibs playing Rose all 48 minutes in the stunning Game 7 victory.
+Miracle Case Scenario: Down 2-0 to the Pacers in Round 2, heading back to Chicago, Derrick Rose returns at the United Center to a raucous crowd that sways the momentum of the series, even though he only plays 10 effective minutes in his return.
+The minutes restriction loosens as the series progresses with Thibs playing Rose all 48 minutes in the stunning Game 7 victory (just kidding, but seriously.)
 Rose then avenges the Bulls’ 2011 ECF loss to the Heat, outplaying LeBron James and hitting a series-clinching buzzer beater over his outstretched arm.
 Then the Bulls defeat the MVP Kevin Durant-led Thunder at home as Rose hits an open Jimmer Fredette for the series-icing 3, solidifying Jimmer’s place amongst Bulls folk heroes John Paxson and Steve Kerr.
 The whole journey soon becomes a 30 For 30 narrated in spoken word raps by Kanye West.